“Measuring perception” tutorial

 - Explain how motion sensitivity can be measured and describe the importance of considering response bias.

-This tutorial also provides the foundations for the following learning outcomes, which will also be addressed in lectures:
+This tutorial also expands on the following learning outcomes, which have been covered in lectures:

 - Define ‘motion’ and depict and interpret space-time representations.